 It’s a common trap for most sales teams to fall into – rather than spending most of their day making calls, following up with prospects, and actually selling, they get stuck doing administrative work such as updating their lead lists, updating lead statuses, creating reports, compiling proposals, and so on.

-While all of these tasks are essential, they’re not necessarily a good use of your sales resources time, who in the end have one goal: to up your revenue.
+While all of these tasks are essential, they’re not necessarily a good use of your sales resources and time, which in the end, have one goal: to up your revenue.
 Spending time on administrative work means lesser time spent directly on revenue-generating activities.

-A CRM helps you cut down on this time by automating a lot of the tasks: lead lists are easier to maintain, updating lead statuses comes down to a one-click job, creating reports and proposals comes down to templatized work, and so on.
+A CRM helps you cut down on this time by automating many tasks: lead lists are easier to maintain, updating lead statuses comes down to a one-click job, creating reports and proposals comes down to templatized work, and so on.

 7. When You Think of Increasing Sales, You Think of Growing Your Sales Team

-Your sales team does not need to grow in exact proportion with your sales targets/revenue.
-In order to scale, you need your team to be able to more efficiently handle a larger number of leads with time.
+Your sales team does not need to grow in exact proportion to your sales targets/revenue.
+In order to scale, you need your team to be able to handle a more significant number of leads with time.

-While it isn’t an easy exercise to undertake, it’s one that every small business must go through in order to grow their revenue numbers without needing to invest a proportionate amount in sales resources.
+While it isn’t an easy exercise to undertake, it’s one that every small business must go through to grow its revenue numbers without needing to invest a proportionate amount in sales resources.

-A CRM is one way to bring these actions to light – automating work, setting up automated processes, measuring performance, and so on are common practices of a growing company that are usually aided by a sales CRM.
+A CRM is one way to bring these actions to light – automating work, setting up automated processes, measuring performance, and so on are standard practices of a growing company that a sales CRM usually aids.

-Contrary to popular belief, sales CRMs are restricted to businesses of a certain size…there’s no “if…then” that applies to using a sales CRM.
-What we mean by that, is that you don’t need to start seeing these warning signs before you decide to make the leap with a CRM.
+Contrary to popular belief, sales CRMs are restricted to businesses of a specific size…there’s no “if…then” that applies to using a sales CRM.
+What we mean by that is that you don’t need to start seeing these warning signs before you decide to make the leap with a CRM.